Permissions - reprinting

 "Seth is delightfully unrestrained in his accounts, honest in his wanderings, appreciative of what is real in people.
 You might catch him doing pushups backstage to prepare himself for the crowd, a refreshing sight as it shows in one more way how the place he comes from rides comfortably inside him.
 There is an absence of any tendency to present himself as otherwise, to romanticize or over-intellectualize his life.
 He will show each slide and note the season, the way the ice is, tell what we really want to hear, his stories."

 "Seth Kantner is the real deal.
 His novel, Ordinary Wolves, makes you feel like you are actually in the vast Alaskan landscape and inside the skin and head of Cutuk, a white kid struggling to figure out how he fits.
 In person, Kantner is blunt but also full of self-effacing humor, wry commentary, and a little bit of devilishness to boot.
 His visit to Carroll College was a wonderful addition to reading and discussing his novel.
 His slides gave us striking images of many of the scenes depicted in the novel.
 His comments about growing up in Alaska and about writing Cutuk's story invited us to think more about the power of landscape and the power of stories.
 We're still talking about Kantner's visit, his novel, and the experiences and issues he invited us to explore."

 Coordinator of Alpha Seminar

-Rider.
-I prefer to make my own plane reservations -- I have inner ear problems and don't enjoy extra landings en route.
-In general I prefer a hotel and not to stay in peoples' houses when doing presentations.
-I require a digital projector and like a room that gets dark enough to see my images when they are projected.
-When possible I wish to be paid by 1099 (total amount promised) and if this is not the case I need to be informed in advance -- I just don't take pleasure in dealing with other states' tax forms.
+I prefer to make my own plane reservations and I prefer a hotel.
+I would rather not stay in peoples' houses when doing presentations.
+I require a digital projector and I like a room that gets dark enough to see my images when they are projected.
+When possible I wish to be paid by 1099 for the total amount promised and if this is not the case I need to be informed in advance -- I don't take pleasure in dealing with other states' tax forms.